autotraderuk/oliver-twist/RULES.md

 # No references to marts from staging

-There are staging model(s) referencing a mart model.
+There are staging model(s) referencing a mart model. graph LR source --> staging --> marts --this is bad!--> staging

-Data should be flowing from source centric to business centric areas like so:
- - source -> staging -> marts
+Data should be flowing from source centric to business centric areas like so: graph LR source --> staging --> marts

 # No references to source from marts
-There are mart model(s) referencing a source.
+There are mart model(s) referencing a source. graph LR source --> staging --> marts --This is bad!--> source

-Data should be flowing from source centric to business centric areas like so:
- - source -> staging -> marts
+Data should be flowing from source centric to business centric areas like so: graph LR source --> staging --> marts